librenms/librenms/doc/Extensions/Applications.md

 2: Run `chmod +x /usr/lib/check_mk_agent/local/freeradius.sh`

+3: If you've made any changes to the FreeRADIUS status_server config (secret key, port, etc.) edit freeradius.sh and adjust the config variable accordingly.

-3: Edit the freeradius.sh script and set the variable 'AGENT' to '1' in the config.
+4: Edit the freeradius.sh script and set the variable 'AGENT' to '1' in the config.

 ### Freeswitch